Busque também em nossas outras coleções:

 DC

-ny151025212411 President Donald Trump makes remarks as he hosts a Ballroom Dinner in the East Room of the White House in Washington, on Wednesday, Oct.
-15, 2025.
+ny121225124713 FILE Ñ President Donald Trump speaks during a cabinet meeting in the Cabinet Room of the White House in Washington, on Tuesday, Dec.
+2, 2025.
+From left: Secretary of State Marco Rubio, Trump and Secretary of Defense Pete Hegseth.
 (Doug Mills/The New York Times/Fotoarena)

 DC

-ny151025220511 President Donald Trump makes remarks as he hosts a Ballroom Dinner in the East Room of the White House in Washington, on Wednesday, Oct.
-15, 2025.
+ny021225155412 President Donald Trump speaks during a cabinet meeting in the Cabinet Room of the White House in Washington, on Tuesday, Dec.
+2, 2025.
+From left: Secretary of State Marco Rubio, Trump and Secretary of Defense Pete Hegseth.
 (Doug Mills/The New York Times/Fotoarena)

 DC